John Tulloch: Life

-Family

-His older brother was the Rev David Tulloch (d.1841).

 Works

 Tulloch's best-known works are collections of biographical sketches of leaders in church history, including those of the Reformation and Puritanism.
 His major work, Rational Theology and Christian Philosophy (1872), treats the Cambridge Platonists and other 17th century latitudinarians in a similar way.
 He delivered the second series of the Croall lectures, on the Doctrine of Sin, which were afterwards published.
 He also published a small work, The Christ of the Gospels and the Christ of History, in which the views of Ernest Renan on the gospel history were dealt with; a monograph on Blaise Pascal for Blackwood's Foreign Classics for English Readers series; and a little work, Beginning Life, addressed to young men, written at an earlier period.